 Reapply Fungicide After it Rains

-Since fungicide needs to remain on the surface of grass leaves to be effective, you will have to reapply the treatment in order to get rid of brown patch disease effectively.
+Since fungicide needs to remain on the surface of grass leaves to be effective, you will have to reapply the treatment to eliminate brown patch disease effectively.

-Heavy rains tend to wash fungicide reside off of grass blades.
+Heavy rains tend to wash fungicide residue off of grass blades.
 If there’s heavy rainfall less than an hour after applying fungicide, the treatment will be rendered ineffective.